arcanefoam/egl-orientdb-gen/README.md

 ##  DISCLAIMER

-I am **NOT** an experienced DB programer and thus the generated code will most likely be "ugly"; incorrect use of API, incorrect separation of concerns, incorrect use of Frames and Pipes, etc. The purpose is to ilustrate how EVL can be used to generate CRUD code for a DB, not how to write CRUD code ;).
-Ergo, this code is not fully functional.
-Just a skeleton with basic functionality.
+I am **NOT** an experienced DB programer and thus the generated code will most likely be "ugly"; incorrect separation of concerns, incorrect use of Frames and Pipes, inefficent, wrong design pattern, etc. The purpose is to ilustrate how EVL can be used to generate CRUD code for a DB, not how to write CRUD code ;).
+Ergo, this code (the EVL tempaltes) would probably need improvements to make it production ready.

 ## Requirements